asamallab/TMRvsBioLogic/README.md

 - src: Contains the code to compute and generate the plots of averaged Boolean complexity and averaged sensitivity of TMRs and NCFs, as well as to generate the corresponding plots for different sign combinations of the regulators.

 ### 5. Attractor_and_basin_recovery_of_BBM_models
-This folder contains all the required codes and data to compute the attractor recovery score and the JS between the basin fraction distribution from the corresponding gold standard.
+This folder contains all the required codes and data to compute the attractor recovery score and the Jensen-Shannon (JS) distance between the basin fraction distribution from the corresponding gold standard.
 #### a. network_generation
 - input: Contains the .bnet files of the 24 selected published models.
 - src: Contains the code to extract information from the models.